Code-Screen/Code-Screen.github.io/docs/edit-candidate-result.md

-# Editing Results
+# Editing Result

 You can override the score and status of a candidate's result.
-This is useful, for example, if your test does not use unit tests and you have a different rubric for evaluating candidates' submissions.
+This is useful, for example, if your assessment does not use unit tests and you have a different rubric for evaluating candidates' submissions.

 To do this, click the edit pencil icon beside the candidate's score in the candidate list screen: